rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Apollo Client Error Handling in React" "react-apollo-client-error-handling" %}}

-Before you will dive into using GraphQL mutations in React with Apollo Client, this section should give you clarity about the error handling when using Apollo in React.
+Before diving into using GraphQL mutations in React with Apollo Client, this section should give you clarity about the error handling when using Apollo in React.
 The error handling can happen on two levels: application level and query/mutation level.
 Let's see how both can be implemented with the following two cases.
 On a query level, in your Profile component, you have access to the query `data` and `loading` properties.
 Apart from these you can also access the `error` object that can be used to show a conditional error message.

 {{< highlight javascript "hl_lines=5 11 12 13 14" >}}
 ...